 If a caesarean section is advised, it will be according to your obstetric needs, not because you have diabetes.
 Birth by caesarean section is not a decision taken lightly, as there are risks involved with such major surgery.
-The medical decision to perform a caesarean section should be discussed with you in detail; your doctor can explain the risks and benefits involved.
+The medical decision to perform a caesarean section should be discussed with you in detail: your doctor can explain the risks and benefits involved.

-If you are having a caesarean section, you will usually have to fast for about six hours beforehand, so you should discuss with your diabetes in pregnancy team the options for managing your blood glucose levels and insulin doses during this time.
+If you are having a caesarean section, you will usually have to fast for about six hours beforehand, so you should discuss with your diabetes in pregnancy team the options for managing your blood glucose levels and insulin doses (if relevant) during this time.
 It's a good idea to make a management plan with your diabetes in pregnancy team well before the birth.
+If you are taking metformin, this medication will be stopped before your caesarean delivery.

-In some circumstances a caesarean section is undertaken as an 'emergency'.
+In some circumstances, a caesarean section is undertaken as an 'emergency'.
 This might happen if there are problems with you or your baby, or because the labour is not progressing the way it should.